Fred. Olsen Express: Betancuria Express

-The HSC Betancuria Express is the world's largest high speed catamaran and is used by Fred.
+The HSC Betancuria Express was the world's largest high speed catamaran when it was launched, and is used by Fred.
 Olsen Express on the route connecting Las Palmas de Gran Canaria with the port of Morro Jable in Fuerteventura.
 The company bought the 112 m Austal ferry in April 2017; it was previously named HSC Leonora Christina and operated between Denmark and Sweden.
 After a charter back contract expired on 31 August 2018, the ship was renamed Betancuria Express and operates from Las Palmas de Gran Canaria.

 Two new 117-metre trimarans

 In October 2017, five months after its competitor Naviera Armas announced the order of Volcán de Tagoro, a 10,800 GT, 1,200 passenger Incat fast catamaran ferry for the Canaries at a price of €74 million, Fred.
 Olsen Express responded by ordering two 117 m trimarans from the Australian shipbuilder Austal at a price of €126 million.
 Each of the ships will have a capacity of 1,100 passengers and 276 cars and will be capable of reaching speeds of up to 38 kn.
-The new ships will be named Bajamar Express and Bañaderos Express.
+The new ships were named Bajamar Express and Bañaderos Express.

+Barlovento Express

+On the 28th November 2024, Fred.
+Olsen announced the addition of the Barlovento Express from Liberty Lines, to operate the Las Palmas-Morrojable line.
+It formerly operated for Trasmediterránea as Ciudad de Ceuta and Millenium Dos.
+It was built in 2003, construction 058 from Australian shipyard Incat.